-One could be forgiven for wondering where Airbus suddenly got a completely new model, the A220, from.
+One could be forgiven for wondering where the Airbus A220 suddenly came from, the A220, from.
 Normally new aircraft models are years in the planning, designing, and marketing.
 We normally read or hear about them as their progress toward commercial service comes closer.

 ….
 Fokker went bankrupt…..